 2. Free Food and drink

 There is no need to bring lunch or any drinks with you to VMworld.
-VMworld provides lunch and there are countless numbers of fridges complete with water (Still and sparkling) plus soft drinks such as Coke and Fanta.
+VMworld provides hot and cold lunch and there are countless numbers of fridges complete with water (Still and sparkling) plus soft drinks such as Coke and Fanta.

 If you are in the breakout session area you will also find coffee to take away with you.

 As an attendee, there is no strict dress code.
-Wear whatever is comfortable (Sometimes there are prizes for what you are wearing, there was one last year for those wearing PowerCLI shirts!)
-Jeans and t-shirt are perfectly acceptable.
+Wear whatever is comfortable (Sometimes there are prizes for what you are wearing, such as a VMware Code t-shirt etc) Jeans and t-shirt are perfectly acceptable.
 It can get quite cold in some of the break-out session rooms (Breakout sessions are simply presentations on a specific topic) so bring something to keep the draft off you too.

 You will do a lot of walking during the event.
 Even in Europe which is slightly smaller, the distance between main sessions and breakout sessions can be a fair distance.
 (In fact, I turned up 5 minutes late to my first breakout session due to the distance, sitting at the front of the general session has its disadvantages!)
 You might be making several trips between locations each day so be sure to wear good shoes.